cinnData/PythonBootcamp/[PY-07] NumPy and Matplotlib.md

 Out[14]: array([[7, 2, 3]])
 ```

 Subarrays can also be extracted by means of an **expression**.
-When you input the expression formed by an array, a comparison operator (such as `>`) and a **literal** (such as 3), the expression is evaluated, and the Python interpreter returns a Boolean array with the same shape:
+When you input the expression formed by an array, a comparison operator (such as `>`) and a **literal** (such as 3), the expression is evaluated, and the Python kernel returns a Boolean array with the same shape:

 ```
 In [15]: arr1 > 3